Zeutschler/tinyolap/README.md

 In contrast, TinyOlap is intended to stay **free, simple and focussed** on client-side planning, budgeting, calculations and analysis purposes.
-TinyOlap provides sub-second response for most queries (see limitations below) and supports instant *dimensional modelling* - e.g., adding new members to dimensions or adding new calculations.
+TinyOlap provides sub-second response for most queries and supports instant *dimensional modelling* - e.g., adding new members to dimensions or adding new calculations.
+Finally, the implementation of business logic in Python offers endless possibilities that are missing in the domain-specific languages of most commercial products.